sweeneyngo/sweeneyngo.github.io/src/posts/achieving-freedom-in-music.md

 As mentioned in its [About](https://www.slsknet.org/news/node/680), it's "ad-free, spyware-free" and is simply a file-sharing network with connected peers.

-To put it simply, let's say you're looking for a particular rare EP in produced in 1993, and you couldn't find it through the official sources I mentioned above.
+To put it simply, let's say you're looking for a particular rare EP produced in 1993, and you couldn't find it through the official sources I mentioned above.
 9 times out of 10, someone else may have the files for that EP, and is sharing it publicly through Soulseek.
 By connecting to this client, you're now free to explore the music shared by thousands of avid users.
 With enough dedication, you'll be able to find not only the full list of songs, but also multiple variations with different file formats.

-Can it illegal?
+Is it illegal?
 Yes, absolutely, if you endorse sharing of copyrighted music.
 I encourage everyone to stick to non-copyrighted music/works to avoid any legal issues with copyright holders.

 As for the sharing of music, you will bear responsibility of ensuring you don't download malware or viruses, but considering the nature of the Soulseek community, which is outwardly generous & pro-sharing, it is extremely unlikely you will encounter a virus.
 To be safe, check the file format of your download (safe: MP3, OGG, WAV, FLAC) and ensure you're not downloading an executable, for instance.

 Remember to be an active participant if you decide to use Soulseek: always share, never leech.
 There is no penalty, but keep in mind that you can be banned by others if they see that you haven't shared any music of your own.
 Soulseek wouldn't exist without its users after all!

-## Acquring Music through yt-dlp (\*\*)
+## Acquiring Music through yt-dlp (\*\*)

 If you are able to find the music through the official sources, but there is no way to download it to your local library, there is a solution for this as well.